diarmidmackenzie/sdt-condensed/COT.md

 - *seeking out* - e.g. people with a high autonomous orientation are more likely to seek out situations that are autonomy-supportive
 - *interpretation* - different causality orientations may lead two people to interpret the same event in different ways - one may experience it as controlling, when the other does not.
-- *influencing social contexts* - e.g. someone with a strong controlled orientation may "pull on" their teacher or supervisor, leading to that person being more controlling than they might have been otherwise.
+- *influencing social contexts* - e.g. someone with a strong controlled orientation may "pull on" their teacher or supervisor to control them, leading to that person being more controlling than they might have been otherwise.

 COT includes descriptions of each of these effects.